DeveshAgrawal1/OneClickPackage-1.0/README.md

 The program currently uses wxPython for creating GUI based functionalities.
 So, you will need to install wxPython for it to work.
 [Get it from here] (http://www.wxpython.org/download.php).

+Note: This program has been created and tested for Windows.
 ##Installation

 ``` $ pip install OneClickPackage```

+Install wxPython too from [wxPython](http://www.wxpython.org/download.php).

 ##Sample Usage

 ![Run](https://github.com/DeveshAgrawal1/OneClickPackage-1.0/blob/master/screenshots/ss1.png)

+>After filling it:

 ![Package Created](https://github.com/DeveshAgrawal1/OneClickPackage-1.0/blob/master/screenshots/ss2.png)

 ###To Do: